tensorlakeai/indexify/README.md

 print(result)
 ```

-You have built and ran a multi-stage workflow in-process!
-While running them in-process makes writing and testing Graphs easy, for production environments you would want an API to call them whenever there is data to process.
+Running Graph's in-process makes writing and testing Graphs easy, for production environments you would want an API to call them whenever there is data to process.

 #### 3: Test your Graph as an API locally